dcaltekin/dcaltekin/README.md

 #### ⚡ Experiences

 I started coding in 2015.
-I have been developing projects in the Front-end Web Development field for 1.5 years.
+I have been developing projects in the field of Front-end Web Development for 1.5 years.

 #### 👯 Education